david-xhk/binary_tree/README.rst

  Setting up a Node tree
 ------------------------

-The :mod:`~binary_tree.tree` module contains all the relevant functions for binary trees.
+The :mod:`~binary_tree.tree` module contains all the relevant functions for binary tree structures.

 from_string()
 ^^^^^^^^^^^^^